Best WordPress SEO Plugins Compared (2026)

 Price: USD 49.60 /year

-SEOPress is the plugin I recommend when clients tell me they want something fast, simple, and cheap.
+SEOPress is what I recommend when clients tell me they want something fast, simple, and cheap.
 It doesn’t have the name recognition of Yoast or the feature depth of Rank Math, but it does something valuable: it stays out of your way.

 Why SEOPress Deserves Your Attention

 SEOPress adds only 19 database queries per page load.
 That’s close to Rank Math’s 22 and well below Yoast’s 35.
 The JavaScript footprint is minimal at 8KB.
-If you’re obsessive about performance (and you should be), SEOPress is the leanest option.
+If you’re obsessive about performance (and you should be), SEOPress is the leanest option available.

 Feature Set: Enough for Most, Not Enough for Some